etingof/talks/pycon-type-hinting/source/slides.rst

 * Why type checking?
 * Function and variable annotations
 * Type hints
-* Practicing Python gradual typing (you will need Python 3.6!)
+* Practicing Python gradual typing

 What is a variable?
 ===================